New 401(k) Contribution Limits for 2025

 Expert Verified

 The IRS sets annual contribution limits for retirement plans, which can change to adjust for inflation.
-In 2024, the 401(k) and IRA maximum limits have increased, which means you can put aside more money for a comfortable retirement this year.
+While the IRA limit remains the same for 2025, the 401(k) limit has increased, which means you can put aside more money for a comfortable retirement this year.

 What are 401(k) Contribution Limits?